High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Simulation

 \section{Simulation}

 This section assesses the finite sample performance of the procedures proposed in Section \ref{SEC:theoryapply} through Monte Carlo experiments.
-For all designs studied in this section, we consider sample sizes $n=250,500,1000$ and base our findings on 1000 independent replications conducted in the R programming language.
+For all designs studied in this section, we consider sample sizes $n=500,1000, 2000$ and base our findings on 500 independent replications conducted using the R programming language and MATLAB.
 All simulation results are reported in tables collected in Appendix \ref{APP:tables}.